 - A. The Commission shall publish a candidate statement pamphlet in both the primary and general elections as required by A.R.S. §16-956(A)(1).
-Commission staff shall send invitations for submission of a 200 word statement to every statewide and legislative candidate who has qualified for the ballot. - B. The following candidates will not be invited to submit a statement for the candidate statement pamphlet: - 1.
+Commission staff shall send invitations for submission of a 200 word statement to every statewide and legislative candidate who has qualified for the ballot.
+Statements submitted for the primary candidate statement pamphlet shall be used for the general candidate statement pamphlet unless otherwise stated by the candidate. - B. The following candidates will not be invited to submit a statement for the candidate statement pamphlet: - 1.
 In the primary election: write-in candidates for the primary election, independent candidates, no party affiliation or unrecognized party candidates. - 2.
-In the general election: write in candidates
+In the general election: write in candidates conducting campaign financial activity.
+During an election cycle, each participating candidate shall conduct all campaign financial activities through a single, current election campaign bank account and any petty cash accounts as are permitted by law.